ditdotdev/dit/docs/src/local/storage.rst

 Managing Local Storage
 ======================

-All of the local titan storage, including the data stored on repositories, is kept in a single docker volume ``titan-data``.
-This volume will persist even across restarts of the titan infrastructure, upgrades of docker, and other changes on the host.
+All of the local d3 storage, including the data stored on repositories, is kept in a single docker volume ``d3``.
+This volume will persist even across restarts of the d3 infrastructure, upgrades of docker, and other changes on the host.

-By default, the ``titan-data`` volume is created as a vanilla docker volume, which uses storage locally on the host system.
-If you want to use different storage for your titan work, you can manually create the ``titan-data`` volume yourself prior to running :ref:`cli_cmd_install`.
+By default, the ``d3`` volume is created as a vanilla docker volume, which uses storage locally on the host system.
+If you want to use different storage for your d3 work, you can manually create the ``d3`` volume yourself prior to running :ref:`cli_cmd_install`.

 .. warning::

-   Do not manually change the contents of the ``titan-data`` volume, and do not change the volume on a running system; use ``titan uninstall`` first.
+   Do not manually change the contents of the ``d3`` volume, and do not change the volume on a running system; use ``d3 uninstall`` first.
-   Changing the contents of this volume can have unpredictable effects on Titan.
+   Changing the contents of this volume can have unpredictable effects on Datadatdat.

 .. warning::

-   If you do create your own ``titan-data`` volume, be aware that it will automatically destroyed when ``titan uninstall`` is run.
-There is not currently a way to uninstall titan while preserving the underlying volume.
+   If you do create your own ``d3`` volume, be aware that it will automatically destroyed when ``d3 uninstall`` is run.
+There is not currently a way to uninstall d3 while preserving the underlying volume.

 Managing Storage Usage